-Get the latest insights on price movement and trend analysis of DAP in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trend analysis of DAP (Diammonium Phosphate) in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

 India, the world's largest consumer of urea and DAP, is highly dependent on imports to meet its domestic requirements.
 The continuing geopolitical dynamics caused the price of fertilizers to increase constantly.
 With India importing over 1/3 of its total phosphate fertilizers, rising global prices caused massive volatility in the domestic market.